 Cypher can single-handedly defend a bombsite.
 His cameras, tripwires, and cage all reward solo play, giving him tons of value in ranked.
-Being able to lock down a bombsite while your teammates run rampant should never be underestimated.
+Being able to lock down a bombsite alone while your teammates run rampant should never be underestimated.

 Raze is one of the most self-indulgent agents in VALORANT.
 She offers almost nothing to her teammates in terms of utility.
 She does, however, have damage—and lots of it.
 In fact, all of her abilities, in one form or another, deal damage.
 In solo play, Raze should be used as aggressively as possible to find kills and open up the game.
-She’s good at entry-fragging, clearing bombsites, and picking off unsuspected targets.
+She’s ideal for entry-fragging, clearing bombsites, and picking off unsuspected targets.
 She’s a playmaker.

 Jett falls under the same umbrella as Raze.
 She’s another Yasuo-type agent that either carries your game or loses it for you.
 If you’re confident and aren't afraid of facing your opponents head-on, Jett is the agent for you.
-Her mobility and outplay potential ranks her as one of the best solo agents.
+Her mobility and outplay potential rank her as one of the best solo agents.

 We’ll make sure to update this tier list in the weeks, months, and patches to come.